flyteorg/flyte/docs/user_guide/development_lifecycle/caching.md

 When enabled, Flyte ensures that a single instance of the task is run before any other instances that would otherwise run concurrently.
 This allows the initial instance to cache its result and lets the later instances reuse the resulting cached outputs.
 Cache serialization is disabled by default.
-* `cache_ignore_input_vars` (`Tuple[str, ...]`): Input values that Flyte should ignore when deciding if a task’s result can be reused.
+* `cache_ignore_input_vars` (`Tuple[str, ...]`): Input variables that Flyte should ignore when deciding if a task’s result can be reused (hash calculation).
 By default, no input variables are ignored.
 This parameter only applies to task serialization.

 Task caching parameters can be specified at task definition time within `@task` decorator or at task invocation time using `with_overrides` method.